Queentaker/junior-challenge/answer.md

 However, later on I noticed that creating these classes would be redundant because there's no benefit in having container classes.
 When looking at this task, I structured it into three subtasks...
 - first create a new folder
-- extract data from csv
+- extract student data from csv & create identifier
 - copying the template adding the student details to the excel file
 - adding the file to the folder